manhowong/ephys-analysis-toolbox/resources/signal_processing_algorithms/signal_detection.md

 ## 1. Noise reduction

 Signal noise is reduced by smoothing the raw trace with a digital low-pass filter ([Savitzky-Golay filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter)).
-The default length of window (number of points) used in smoothing is defined as
+The default length of the window (number of points) used in smoothing is defined as

 $window\ length = sampling\ frequency \times 3 \div 1000$